Séamus Callanan: Senior

 Callanan claimed a sixth Munster Championship medal on 10 July 2016 after top scoring with 1-11 from full-forward in a 5-19 to 0-13 defeat of Waterford in the final.
 On 5 September 2016, he retained his position at full-forward for the All-Ireland final against Kilkenny.
 Callanan top scored with 0-13 and collected a second All-Ireland medal following a 2-29 to 2-20 victory.
 He was also named as the man of the match.
 Callanan ended the season by receiving a third successive All-Star award, however, he was also overlooked for the Hurler of the Year title for the third successive year.

 On 29 November 2016, Callanan was appointed vice-captain of the Tipperary senior team for the 2017 season.
 On 16 April 2017, he broke his thumb in Tipperary's National League semi-final defeat of Wexford, an injury which ruled him out of the final.
 On 14 January 2018, Callanan suffered another injury setback when it was revealed that he would miss the National League with a disc problem.

 On 22 January 2019, Callanan was named as the captain of the Tipperary senior team for the 2019 season.
 On 2 June 2019, he became Tipperary’s highest championship goal-scorer in history when he scored his 30th goal in the 3-21 to 0-17 defeat of Clare in the Munster Championship.
 On 30 June 2019, Callanan scored 1-01 from full-forward when Tipperary suffered a 2-26 to 2-14 defeat by Limerick in the Munster final.

 On 18 August 2019, Callanan captained Tipperary to win the 2019 All-Ireland Final against Kilkenny.
 He scored 1-2 in the game to keep up his record of scoring a goal in every championship game during the year, eight in total.

 On 1 November 2019, Callanan was named as the 2019 Hurler of the Year and also picked up his fourth All Star award.

+Callanan returned to the Tipperary team in 2023 after missing the 2022 championship due to a finger injury.
+He made five appearances in the 2023 Championship scoring 1-05 including his 40th goal in the championship against Offaly on the 17 June 2023.
+His 66th and final inter-county appearance came a week later in the All-Ireland quarter-final defeat to Galway.

+On 6 September 2023, Callanan announced his retirement from inter-county hurling after 16 years.